Advertiser Disclosure

 The value of Air Canada Flight Passes is entirely subjective to how you travel and how you tend to book flights.

-Some travellers may consider Flight Passes to be a fantastic deal, while others might balk at the idea of paying a premium for convenience and flexibility.
+Some travellers may consider Flight Passes to be a fantastic deal, while others might not be comfortable with the idea of paying a premium for convenience and flexibility.

 If you’re looking to buy a Flight Pass, your best bet might be to audit your flight bookings for the past year, and compare it with what you’d pay with a Flight Pass for the next year.